 Project members who are participants in the project are always challenged to deliver a project that is successful regardless of challenges like geographical separation, technological limitations, budget constraints, limited human resources, schedules that are accelerated as well as conflicting or inadequate information.

 It is advised that BIM should be used together with other technologies that are available in the construction industry.
-Such technologies such as Drones for construction sites which are very handy for assessing construction at great and inaccessible heights, enhanced projector screens for enhanced group visualization, virtual reality for simulations of real life scenarios and so on.
+Such technologies such as Drones for construction sites are very handy for assessing construction at great and inaccessible heights, enhanced projector screens for enhanced group visualization, virtual reality for simulations of real-life scenarios and so on.

-Depending on the project type and its environment, BIM should be used in collaboration with these technologies for a proper integration of the project model, the client, the virtual teams as well as the teams on site to ensure that the project is developed successfully within the planned budget, deadline and quality.
+Depending on the project type and its environment, BIM should be used in collaboration with these technologies for proper integration of the project model, the client, the virtual teams as well as the teams on-site to ensure that the project is developed successfully within the planned budget, deadline and quality.